Nuremberg Airport: Runway and apron

 The apron is 246845 m2 in space and provides parking positions for 37 planes.

 Terminal

 The passenger terminal consists of two departure halls and one arrival hall which are all linked landside and airside.
 The check-in area features 40 desks.
-In December 2015 the new security control between departure halls 1 and 2 on the ground floor opened, replacing earlier facilities upstairs in hall 2 as machines had gotten too heavy.
+In December 2015 the new security control between departure halls 1 and 2 on the ground floor opened, replacing earlier facilities upstairs in hall 2 as machines had gotten too heavy to be placed on the upper floor.